AdnanH901/Walmart_data_analysis/README.md

 <img width="447" alt="image" src="https://github.com/user-attachments/assets/f17f47ed-4d2a-4d65-8441-9fe90e660da6"/>
 <br><br>

-- **Temperature Rundown:** The graph on the right presents the average weekly sales for an average weekly temperature, and the graph on the left shows the average monthly temperatures across the US.
-The graph on the right starts with a huge dip towards the colder extreme temperatures before steadily increasing till at **0°C** where the sales are at their peak.
+- **Peak Sales at 0°C:** The graph on the right presents the average weekly sales for an average weekly temperature, and the graph on the left shows the average monthly temperatures across the US.
+The graph on the right starts with a huge dip towards the colder extreme temperatures before steadily increasing until **0°C**, where the sales peak.
 Sales numbers then fluctuate between **30,000** and **55,000** for temperatures above **0°C** before experiencing another huge dip at the hotter extreme temperatures.
 - **Temperature Data Seemingly Contradicts Intuition & Results:** Intuitively, from the analysis shown in [Seasonality Time Series Analysis](#seasonality-time-series-analysis), one would expect Walmart's sales in the more extreme sides to be greater than other temperatures and for warmer temperatures to display higher sales numbers overall compared to lower temperatures.
 Furthermore, Walmart's Sales peaking at 0°C contradicts the statements made in [Seasonality Time Series Analysis](#seasonality-time-series-analysis).
 At first glance, the data regarding temperature seems to contradict the narrative that hotter climates lead to greater sales.
 However, the graph on the left shows that colder temperatures (especially around 0°C) are the modal temperatures, which explains the peak on the right graph.
 Overall, the data suggests that Walmart's greater success in hotter climates is due to factors besides temperature; in other words, <ins>***temperature is no direct indication of high sales***</ins>.

+# Recommendations:

+Based on the insights and findings above, we would recommend the Store Development, Strategic Planning, Marketing, and Supply Chain teams to consider the following:

+-

+# Assumptions and Caveats:

+Throughout the analysis, multiple assumptions were made to manage challenges with the data.
+These assumptions and caveats are noted below:

+- **Assumption 1:** The amount paid for subscribers between countries does vary depending on multiple factors.
+But for ease of calculations, it is assumed that each country pays the same amount per pricing tier in GBP.

+- **Assumption 2:** Netflix only has three and only three monthly pricing tiers that have not varied in price throughout the years.
+Those being:
+  - Standard with Ads (£5.99)
+  - Standard (£12.99)
+  - Premium (£18.99)